Marathon des sables

 - TEMPERATURE RATING: Put simply these are the temperatures at which you should be able to get a night's sleep in normal circumstances.
 For fuller details about the TOT rating see this Technical Briefing.

-- LINERS: A liner will add to the insulation if you choose the Minimus or the Ultra, but want more warmth.
-As always it is a trade-off between the extra weight & bulk and the warmth you gain (maybe 2C).
+- LINERS: A liner will add to the insulation if you choose the M.Degree° 100K but want more warmth.
+As always it is a trade-off between the extra weight and bulk and the warmth you gain (maybe 2°C).
 Silk liners at 140gm probably give the best value.

-- ZIPS: None of these bags has a zip.
-Zips are an option, but most competitors don't ask for one.
-A short zip with draft tube adds about 55gm (2oz): a full zip & tube adds about 120gm (4oz).
-Zips also add to the packed size.
+- ZIPS: Zips are an option on the M.Degree° K bags, but most competitors don’t ask for one.
+A short zip with a draught tube adds about 40g, a full zip and tube adds about 90g.
+There is also the option of a footzip which adds 10g and allows air to circulate around race-battered feet.
+As well as weight, zips add to the packed size.

 - PACKED SIZE: PHD stuff sacs tend to be on the loose side.
-All these bags can be compressed further in your sac, particularly the Ultra.
+All these bags can be compressed further in your sac.

 Down Clothing selection

-The Marathon des Sables takes place from 5th-15th April 2013.
+The next Marathon des Sables starts on 3rd April 2020.